Krowemoh/TCL-Utilities/README.md

 `c` - Add "* TEMP" to the beginning of a line
 `e` - Add a new line containing just "*" after the cursor
+`s` - Add a internal subroutine template

 `d` - This command can be followed by another "d" or a number to delete that many lines
 `o` - Insert a blank new line and enter insert mode
 `x` - Delete the character at the cursor
 `r` - Replace the character at the cursor with the next keypress
 `u` - Undo the last change
 `ctrl+r` - Redo the last undo

 `y` - Yank the current line
 `p` - Paste the current buffer
+`1` - Place a starting mark, the will be the starting line for a block `\`` - Place an ending mark, this will be the end of a block

 ```
 ` - Place a starting mark, the will be the starting line for a block